mydogspies/xflytools/README.md

 NOTE!
 Xflytools uses the excellent ExtPlane plugin from Ville Franki to interface with Xplane and will not work without.
 Simply download the latest version of the plugin from [github] and drop it into your "plugins" folder in Xplane.

+#####IMPORTANT!
+There are no binaries for the alpha pre-releases!
+It's all in a testing stage and for now you have to compile your own java executable for it to work!

 This project is licensed under the terms of the GNU General Public License v3.0.

 #### Version history: